kmuto/span-report-collector/README.md

 ## Configuration

-Create a `config.yaml` to define the `reportexporter` custom exporter.
+Create a `config.yaml` to define the `spanreportexporter` custom exporter.

 ```yaml
 receivers: